-Shipboard physical property measurements, including moisture and density (MAD), thermal conductivity, electrical resistivity, P-wave velocity, natural gamma radiation, and magnetic susceptibility, were performed on core samples from 204 to 1176 mbsf under room temperature and pressure conditions.
+Shipboard physical property measurements, including moisture and density, thermal conductivity, electrical resistivity, P-wave velocity, natural gamma radiation, and magnetic susceptibility, were performed on core samples from 204 to 1176 mbsf under room temperature and pressure conditions.

 Porosities through the wedge facies (Unit II) to the upper Shikoku Basin facies (Unit III) are characterized by high variability and generally decrease with increasing depth (Figure F7).
-The lower porosity values represent sands and silty sands at the interval from 200 to 300 mbsf in Subunit IIA, whereas the higher values correlate with tuff and tuffaceous sediments in Unit III.
+The lower porosity values represent sand and silty sand at the interval from 200 to 300 mbsf in Subunit IIA, whereas the higher values correlate with tuff and tuffaceous sediment in Unit III.
 A high-velocity interval between 620 and 640 mbsf at the base of Unit III corresponds to tuffaceous sediments, although bulk densities of the sediments are lower than surroundings.
 Within the lower Shikoku Basin facies (Unit IV), porosities continue to decrease with depth to the top of the décollement zone at ~760 mbsf.
-However, deeper than 760 mbsf, they turn to increase gradually by 5%-7% with depth to ~830 mbsf.
+However, deeper than 760 mbsf, they begin to increase gradually by 5%-7% with depth to ~830 mbsf.
 This porosity increase is accompanied by a decrease in P-wave velocity and apparent formation factor (i.e., electrical resistivity).
 Deeper than ~830 mbsf, porosities resume a general compaction trend to the base of Unit IV and then rapidly increase within Unit V, where tuffaceous mud becomes the dominant lithology.
 Basaltic rocks in the basement exhibit a range of porosity between 5.5% and 25%.
 Similar porosity depth profiles were reported at Sites 808 and 1174 (Taira, Hill, Firth, et al., 1991; Moore, Taira, Klaus, et al., 2001).
-However, in contrast to these sites, porosities at Site C0023 begin to elevate gradually within the décollement zone.
+However, it is a marked contrast at Site C0023 that porosities start increasing gradually within the décollement zone, whereas sharp increase curves in porosity were observed at the base of the décollement zones at Sites 808 and 1174.

-In situ temperature measurements between 189 and 408 mbsf and laboratory thermal conductivity measurements indicate a heat flow of 140 mW/m2.
+In situ temperature measurements between 189 and 408 mbsf and laboratory thermal conductivity measurements indicate a heat flow of 140 mW/m.
 Assuming that the heat flow is purely conductive and steady state, temperatures of 86° and 120°C are projected for the top of the décollement and the bottom of the hole, respectively (Figure F7).